-Since both the bond amount and price of this bond varies on a case-by-case basis, it’s best to call SuretyBonds.com at 1 (800) 308-4358 to speak with our team directly.
-Or, you can fill out our easy online contact form.
-Our experts are dedicated to getting you the bond you need quickly, easily, accurately and for the best price possible.
+Because both the bond amount and price of this bond vary on a case-by-case basis, it’s best to call SuretyBonds.com at 1 (800) 308-4358 to speak with our team directly.
+You can also fill out our easy online contact form.
+Our experts are dedicated to getting you the bond you need quickly, easily, accurately, and for the best price possible.

 If you’re ready to get bonded, call SuretyBonds.com or fill out our online bond request form.
 You’ll be connected with an expert surety specialist who will help you through each step of the easy bonding process!

 Why do I need this bond?

 This specific bond ensures that principals (lottery retailers) will pay all taxes and fees owed to the state on time and in full.
 If a lottery retailer fails to pay all of the appropriate tariffs and a claim is brought against the bond, the surety will compensate the state for all taxes owed.
 The lottery retailer is then responsible for reimbursing the surety for all amounts paid out.

 Specifically, Maryland lottery agency surety bonds require all lottery retailers to abide by the rules and regulations set by the Maryland Lottery Agency.